 C.D.
-Hallock, through its affiliation to FSM Group, has a long standing history of conducting safe operations on and off-airport.
-FSM Group, a leading multidisciplinary professional services firm that provides engineering and project management services to the aviation industry in North America, has extensive experience and knowledge of safety training required for an efficient, accident-free operation.
+Hallock has a long standing history of conducting safe operations on and off-airport.
+Through its ownership by FSM Group, a leading multidisciplinary professional services firm that provides into-plane fueling services, M & O, engineering and project management services to the aviation industry in North America, C.D.
+Hallock has extensive experience and knowledge of safety training required for an efficient, accident-free operation.

 THE IMPORTANCE OF SAFETY

 C.D.
-Hallock and FSM Group bring decades of experience in the safe transportation, storage, and handling of Jet-A fuel for airline and general aviation clients.
+Hallock brings decades of experience in the safe transportation of Jet-A fuel for airline and general aviation clients.
 Our commitment to safety and reliability is engrained throughout the organization, from management to frontline drivers.

 Safety is of paramount importance to our team.
 Our fuel trucks and trailers are approved by the United States Department of Transportation.
 C.D.
 Hallock performs daily truck and trailer inspections along with regular, comprehensive field safety audits and one and five-year trailer inspections.

 SAFETY & TRAINING

 We provide an extensive safety training program for new employees, in addition to annual and ongoing programs.

 - First Aid